t510599/cavern/README.md

 A simple blog system.

 ## Feature
-Using editor.md
-Able to make comments and reactions to posts Distributes users onto different classes, each had its own permissions
+Able to make comments and like posts
+Distributes users onto different classes, each had its own permissions
 ## Requirements

 ## Install

 ## Libraries
+editormd